Acute Assessment of patients with proven or suspected COVID-19

 BNSSG - Remote assessment guidance

-The guideline can still be used when making management decisions on patients with suspected or confirmed COVID-19.
-You do now also have the additional option of referring into the COVID Oximetry@Home service run by Sirona for patients who meet the criteria.
+The guideline can be used when making management decisions on patients with suspected or confirmed COVID-19.
+You also have the additional option of referring into the COVID Oximetry@Home service run by Sirona for patients who meet the criteria.

 There is also information in this guidance on: